jbroll/typedArrayFunction/npm/typed-array-function/README.md

 type of numeric.

 Typed-array was written to allow computation on scientific image data to be done in javascript.
-The typed-array module is written to work with ndarray objects.
+It is written to work with ndarray and array of array data objects.